Executive summary

 How is the Voya RIF designed?

 Voya uses a range of inputs to construct the portfolio: annually refreshed capital market assumptions, scenario modeling and fundamental strategic asset allocation.
 The result is a dynamic portfolio mix that the managers adjust annually to optimize the Voya RIF’s potential to deliver benefits to participants.
-Figure 4 illustrates the asset allocation spectrum available to the Fund.
+Exhibit 4 illustrates the asset allocation spectrum available to the Fund.

-Source: Voya Investment Management, data as of June 2022.
+Source: Voya Investment Management, data as of June 2023.
 Fund parameters are subject to change.

 What potential outcomes can the Voya RIF provide?